edgedb/easy-edgedb/README.md

 };
 ```

 This will of course depend on our game.
 Can a `PC` actually visit the ship when it's sailing to England?
+Will there be missions to try to save the crew before Dracula kills them?
 If so, then we will need more precise dates.
-But we're fine for now.
+But we're fine with these approximate dates for now.

 ## Adding defaults to a type, and the overloaded keyword